Barbara Newman writes:

 One does not need to even refer back to history, that American law is rooted in British Common Law (an article in the Huffington Post looks into this a little bit with regards to the Second Amendment specifically), to recognize that a purely linguistic analysis of the Second Amendment fails utterly to confer upon Americans a Constitutional right to possess guns.

-An interesting conclusion by the authors of the anonymous blog I referenced earlier offers these as food for thought:
+An interesting conclusion by the authors of an anonymous blog (yeah, i know, bad scholar, BAD scholar...) offers these as food for thought:

 …owning guns was an everyday reality for virtually everyone at the time the amendment was written.
 The idea that a hunting rifle could be banned would have been as outrageous as banning cars today.
 It was some people's means of food and money -- and I don't mean shootists, I mean hunting.[ … ]There are two issues here.
 The first is survival.
 The idea of guns for survival is vestigial, like a useless organ or withered limb, and has little or no force in the calculus of determining so-called “gun rights” in our time.
 The second is defense, and specifically, defense against one’s own country.
 The Declaration of Independence does call for rights-respecting and freedom-loving people to rise up and revolt when it proves necessary: